2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/source code/README.txt

 OpenMP
 and C++ standard library

 The code also must be compiled with the newest version of gcc or a compiler that implements both C++ threading and openMP with POSIX threads.
+This is becuase that we have put some variables in thread_local storage where the openMP threadprivate clause wouldn't allow us to do so.

 In our code the openMP parallel regions typically use proc_bind(spread), all openMP for loops use default scheduling and we also use openMP synchronisation hints(only in openMP 5 and above).